 - Canopy Speak Medical Translator App – As you navigate your new clinical settings, you will likely encounter patients who speak a primary language other than English.
 This app translates clinical encounters in more than 15 languages including Spanish, Chinese, Arabic, Russian, French, and more in text and audio.
 AAPA members can unlock premium content from the app after downloading with a special code.

-- Learning Central – Find more than 250+ clinical education activities on a variety of topics.
-Many activities are free for AAPA student members.
+- Learning Central – Explore hundreds of clinical education activities on a variety of topics.
+Many are free for AAPA student members!

 Free Clinical Tools for Rotations